 Riccardo Galeazzi (1866 – 1952) was an Italian orthopaedic surgeon.

 Distinguished surgeon and academic with nearly 150 publications.
 World pioneer for occupational treatment and rehabilitation centers.
+In 1911 he opened an occupational treatment and rehabilitation clinic in Milan, thought to be first of its kind.

 - Born in Turin, Italy on 17th August 1866